Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% (both 'query' and 'max_results' have descriptions).
-The description does not add parameter semantics beyond what the schema already provides, so baseline 3 is appropriate.
+Schema description coverage is 100% (both parameters have descriptions in the schema).
+The tool description does not add additional meaning beyond what the schema already provides, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.